Aliases for GCSH Gene

 GeneCards Summary for GCSH Gene

-GCSH (Glycine Cleavage System Protein H (Aminomethyl Carrier)) is a Protein Coding gene.
-Diseases associated with GCSH include atypical glycine encephalopathy and neonatal glycine encephalopathy.
-Among its related pathways are Glycine, serine and threonine metabolism and Glyoxylate and dicarboxylate metabolism.
-GO annotations related to this gene include enzyme binding and aminomethyltransferase activity.
+GCSH (Glycine Cleavage System Protein H) is a Protein Coding gene.
+Diseases associated with GCSH include Glycine Encephalopathy and Atypical Glycine Encephalopathy.
+Among its related pathways are Glyoxylate and dicarboxylate metabolism and Viral mRNA Translation.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and aminomethyltransferase activity.
+An important paralog of this gene is ENSG00000284512.